ssuksawat/angular-http-quickerr/README.md

     });
     ```

-- have *quickErr* call a callback after logging an error. *quickErr* will call the callback function instead of "postLog" action
+- Provide a callback to call after logging an error. *quickErr* will call the callback function **instead of** "postLog" action
     ```javascript
     quickErr.handle(res, undefined, someCallbackFn);
     ```